SamadritaR/Leadership-experience/README.md

-# Leadership-experience
+# **Samadrita Roy Chowdhury** - Leadership-experience

-Welcome to a glimpse into my leadership journey — where mentorship, structured learning, and real-world action intersect to build future-ready leadership skills.
+Welcome to a glimpse into my leadership journey !
+I'm driven by more than just building models and pipelines — I'm passionate about building **people**, **communities**, and **opportunities**.

+Leadership, for me, is about action — creating momentum, removing barriers, and making sure good ideas don’t get lost in the noise.

 ---